 Co-Founder and Executive Director

 Karen Gaines is a longtime photo editor who served in that capacity at several of Time Inc. magazines, including People and Time, where she worked closely with the preeminent photojournalists of the mid- to late-twentieth century.
 She also ran photographic coverage for the official record of President Barack Obama’s 2009 Inauguration and worked with the Smithsonian Institution on its exhibition of those pictures.
-A graduate of Tufts with a BFA in Photography and has a Masters in Information and Library Science from Pratt Institute.
+Gaines is a graduate of Tufts with a BFA in Photography and a Masters in Information and Library Science from Pratt Institute.

 Secretary | Independent Photographs Specialist, Archivist and Advisor